Recycling

 There are a number of organisations, which will collect recycable material from your home:

 Kool Waste will accept newspapers, magazines, all paper, glass, tins, plastic bottles and icecream containers.
 They will collect once a week @ R50/month.
-To arrange for collection, please contact Barry Visagie on 072 129 5787.
+To arrange for collection, please contact Barry Visagie on 072 129 5787 or [email protected].

 Abundance Yoga and Holistic Centre will collect once a week @ R40/month.
 Contact Gary or Cynthia of the Abundace Yoga Centre at tel.
 (021) 674 2497.
 (Abundance Recycling Initiative)